wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 - Jay Rubin's book _Making sense of Japanese_ is an outstanding resource.
 It does exactly what it promises, and many of the ideas underly both the Cure Dolly videos and this site.
-It's not structured as a textbook, but rather a prose introduction to some of the most important aspects of the language that English-speakers tend to misunderstand.
+It's not structured as a textbook, but rather as more conversational prose.
+It introduces some of the most important aspects of the language (things that English-speakers tend to misunderstand).

 ## Units of composition